Areeba-Hashmi/Areeba-Hashmi/README.md

 - 👋 Hi, I’m Areeba Hashmi
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Hasnain Khan 21SW114 i also call him Hassu💖.
-- 🌱 I’m currently learning how to
+- 🌱 I’m currently learning how to get away from Ainab snake
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with Rafay to make our spam account much more creative and aesthetic!
-- 📫 How to reach me ...
+- 📫 How to reach me - let's be honest you can't reach me i'm way out of your league!

 <!---
 Areebahashmi12/Areebahashmi12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.